-The City of Lubbock has once again put its outdoor water restrictions in place for the summer months.
-Just because these rules are in place, doesn’t mean you can’t have a fantastic looking yard.
+The City of Lubbock has again placed its outdoor water restrictions for the summer months.
+Just because these rules are in place doesn’t mean you can’t have a fantastic-looking yard.

-In fact, you should embrace the restrictions knowing you’re playing a part in conserving our natural water sources that are so precious to West Texas.
+You should embrace the restrictions knowing you’re playing a part in conserving our natural water sources precious to West Texas.

 Here’s a layout of the restrictions and what you can do to save even more water while still having a pristine lawn!